odan/odan.github.io/_posts/2020-12-09-slim4-php-view.md

 You should only use minified assets on your **production** server to speed up performance (SEO).
 To bundle assets, you can add [Webpack](https://webpack.js.org/) to your build process.
-A webpack script could, for example, recursively traverse the JS and CSS directories and minify its content.
+A webpack script could, for example, recursively traverse the `templates/` directory and minify all JS and CSS files.
+The output should be place in the `public/assets/` directory because its content is public accessible from the web.

 First download and install the **latest** version of [Node.js](https://nodejs.org/en/download/) to get NPM.